bforbesc/bforbesc/README.md

-I am an Applied Economist working on natural experiments, using traditional and machine learning methods (you can also call me a Data Scientist), to answer social science questions.
+I am an Applied Economist (you can also call me a Data Scientist) working on natural experiments, using traditional and machine learning methods, to answer social science questions.
 I also have interest in computer science.

 I am also a Invited Teaching Assistant for data science masters courses (graduate) at Nova SBE.